bjartwolf/rx-streams/README.md

 ## Observables to node streams
 Implemented proof of concept for transforming rx-obsverable to node stream.
 It works by giving the ObservableToStream constructor an observable rx-stream and a rx-function that does transformations.

-This could be something like
+### Example
 ```javascript
 var rxFunc = function (obs) {
   return obs.where(function(navdata) { return navdata && navdata.demo && navdata.demo.altitudeMeters;})